French mass rape trial prosecutors demand maximum sentence for Gisèle Pelicot's ex-husband

 Gisèle Pelicot sat quietly, sometimes staring up the ceiling, as the prosecutors detailed how Dominique Pelicot amassed and carefully catalogued a library of 20,000 photos and videos of the abuse that stretched over nearly a decade.
 The evidence that he stored on hard drives, memory sticks and phones led investigators to dozens of the men he recruited, although about 20 others haven't been identified.

-All but one of the defendants are on trial for aggravated rape.
+All but one of the defendants are on trial for aggravated rape or attempted rape.
 In previous testimony, she said they treated her "like a rag doll, like a garbage bag.”

 “When did they ask the question of Madame Pelicot's consent?
 Not before.
 Not during," Mayet said.